karlestes1/CSC-500---Principles-of-Programming/README.md

 <br />

 ### VS Code Python Extension
-I am using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studion Code which includes the ability to create python cells which can be individually run in an interactive window.
+I am using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studio Code which includes the ability to create python cells which can be individually run in an interactive window.
 The syntax to create a cell is as follows:
 ```python
 #%%
 ```